What is a Sapper?

 The adopted poem of the Corps is Rudyard Kipling’s “Sapper”.

 St Barbara is the patron saint of all engineers.
 She is a virgin martyr and a saint of the Christian Churches, her festival is on December 4th.
 Her father, a heathen, tortured and beheaded her himself on finding out she was a Christian.
 He himself was struck dead by lightning shortly after he carried out the punishment.
 For this reason St Barbara is regarded as the patron of thunderstorms and as the protectress of all those in danger of sudden death when using explosives, namely gunners, sappers and ordnance works.

 Waterloo Dinner – an Engineer tradition

 It is of interest that the RAE Annual Dinner the “Waterloo Dinner” was established on June 18th, 1915 at Gallipoli.
 Lieutenant Stan Watson, RAE signals officer, whilst serving on Gallipoli was directed to construct a pier at ANZAC Cove.
-On the completion of “Watson’s Pier”, it was decided to celebrate the completion of the task.
+On the completion of “Watson’s Pier”, it was decided to celebrate the completion of the task on 18th June 1915 which coincided with the 100th anniversary of the Battle of Waterloo.
 The date chosen was 18th June 1915, the 100th anniversary of the Battle of Waterloo.
 After the war, engineers continued to conduct a dinner for all officers on the Friday closest to the anniversary of the Battle of Waterloo.
+In recent years, engineers in Western Australia continue to conduct the Waterloo Dinner for sappers.
 As Lt Watson was a signal officer, it has always been traditional to invite a senior signals officer to the Dinner after the Corps of Signals was formed on Fed 14th, 1925.
 This tradition continues to this day.